APTITUDE-Consortium/wp2-trust-specifications/topics/trust-management-process.md

 There are different sectors that act in different ways.

 Registrar could include the engagement of the CA in the registration process, according to
+## revoca licenza ad operare
+NCA per wallet è ie ACN (agenzia per la cybersecurity nazionale ) italia

-# Access (WRPAC) and registration (WRPRC) certificate issuance
+# Access (WRPAC) and registration (WRPRC) certificate lifecyclwe
+## issuance
 In order to make the entity and its license effectevely operational in OID4VP and OID4VCI protocols, a certificate authority has to provide the authentication keys, and so it issues a WRPAC and WRPRC (Regulatory requirements are described in Annex E , data model in Annex B of ETSI 119 475).
 This step requires a mutual authentication: the certificate authority must identify the applicant entity, and the entity must be able to check if the CA is present with this role in the trusted lists.
 The CA so access the national register using management apis and provides the certificates according to certificate profile and policy requirements, described in ETSI 119.475 and referred in Annex V of CIR amendment draft.

-The Certificate Authority has to notify the Registrar as soon a WRPAC or WRPRC has been issued.
+****The Certificate Authority has to notify the Registrar as soon a WRPAC or WRPRC has been issued.
 Registrar should record all issued certificates in order to be able to ask for revocation if required.
 Revocation process cases and status management is described in [etsi 475]
-The CA has the duty to publish all certificate according to Certificate transparency policies rif [?].
+The CA has the duty to publish all certificate according to Certificate transparency policies rif [?]. ca logga i timestamp sui log (il certificato è stato registrato) e obbligo di ca, logga in due log diversi gestiti da ctlog. quando ti connetti verifica signed certificate timestamp : verifico il certificato 1 emesso da ca in TL e che sia stato registrato gestori del ctlog
 The WRP has to make available its WRPRC and WRPAC certificates online (il wallet dove deve cercarli????)
+## revoca
+1. per synco con NCA register
+2. segnalazione abuso

+# credntial presentation and issuance according to standard everyday flow
 ## Operational WRPAC and WRPRC application use
 The use in oid4vp and oid4vci of these 2 certificates, policy discovery and WRPAC/WRPRC verification against trusted lists is not in scope.
-Whether the WRPAC is mandatory, WRPRC is not.
+Whether the WRPAC is mandatory, WRPRC is not (se wallet fa policy discovery, issuer o rp devono necessariamente mandare il wrprc XXX).
 This have two meanings:
 1. credential policy could not require a specific authorization that is in the WRPRC
 2. but even if it could require it, it's not mandatory to send it through the communication protocol, and so the wallet should verify the authorization set in the register for the WRP identifier, according to the credential policy.